brianrahadi/quartz/content/about/projects.md

 draft: false
 enableToc: true
 ---
-Projects can be of many things, but here I am focusing on software-related projects that I build for my clubs, personally, hackathon, or
+Projects can be of many things, but here I am focusing on software-related projects that I build from clubs, hackathons, personal, or school

 ---